How It Works

 Explanation of Net Energy Metering/Demand Charges

-- Bucket 2 – Time of use charges.
-Commercial customers are charged based on the time of year and time of day that a given kWh is consumed.
-Rates are higher in summer vs. winter, and higher in the afternoons/evening than in the middle of the night.
+• Bucket 2 – Time of use charges.
+Commercial customers are charged based on the time of year and day that a given kWh is consumed.
+Rates are higher in summer vs. winter and higher in the afternoons/evenings than in the middle of the night.